oneforawe/code-practice/LeetCode/401_BinaryWatch/README.md

 The minute must be consist of two digits and may contain a leading zero, for example "10:2" is not valid, it should be "10:02".

-[logo]: https://github.com/oneforawe/code-practice/blob/master/LeetCode/401_BinaryWatch/img/Binary_clock_samui_moon.jpg "photo of a binary watch"
+[binary_watch_image]: https://github.com/oneforawe/code-practice/blob/master/LeetCode/401_BinaryWatch/img/Binary_clock_samui_moon.jpg "photo of a binary watch"